 What Happens in Beachwood’s Equine Therapy?

-The horse/therapist combination helps a client to achieve a state of calmness and emotional relaxation from which they can reduce their automatic response and shift their perspective from what they perceived from the past, to what is happening in the present.
-Technically, they are building new neural pathways and strengthening existing synapses in the parasympathetic nervous system.
+In the Beachwood protocol the horse/therapist combination leads a client to achieve a state of calmness and emotional relaxation from which they can replace their automatic reactions shifting their perspective to a more normal response: technically they are building new neural pathways and strengthening existing useful synapses.

 Results - Brown University has established an ongoing study to evaluate the results of our evidence-based work.
 “Early examination of the data shows consistent decreases in depression, anxiety and stress scores.
 Patients are also reporting improvements in their subjective sense of well-being…”

-We are quite excited about the case studies we have collected over the last year with a number of rather dramatic successes.
+We are quite excited about the case studies that have been collected.
 As all client information is highly confidential we can only outline a few examples.

 Typically, a Beachwood client requires 7 sessions (1 ½ hours each), to resolve their trauma or establish new responses.